CyrilCermak/modular_architecture_on_ios/README.md

 matters a lot, especially, when the project is big or is aiming to be big.
 Now let us have a look at the three most commonly used dependency managers when developing for iOS and how to use them in modular architecture.
-They are as follows: Cocoapods, Carthage, and Apple's new Swift Package Manager.
+They are as follows: Cocoapods, Carthage, and Apple’s new Swift Package Manager.

 ## Cocoapods